 Crank and start your 2.2L Ecotec equipped GM car and select Volts DC mode on your multimeter.

-With the BLACK multimeter lead, probe the negative battery terminal on the battery on your 2.2L Ecotec equipped GM car.
+With the black multimeter test lead, probe the negative battery terminal on the battery on your 2.2L Ecotec equipped GM car.

 Your multimeter is gonna' register one of two possible readings and they are: